CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 In fact, you can try adding a third call to each method.
 The first endpoint will take roughly 1.5 seconds longer, while the async version will still execute in roughly 1.8 seconds.
 You can keep adding HTTP calls to the async version and it should *continue* to return in roughly the same amount of time until you start hitting various hardware, network and operating system level constraints.

-<h2 id="a-real-world-use-case">A Real World Use Case</h2>
+<h2 id="a-real-world-use-case">A Real World Use Case for Python Asyncio</h2>

-HTTP calls aren't the only place where asyncio can make a difference.
+HTTP calls aren't the only place where Python asyncio can make a difference.
 In fact, you can see other use cases right there in the name of the Python module: `asyncio` stands for Asynchronous Input/Output.

 Many APIs are backed by databases and getting the results of a SQL query from a database server is often bound by I/O. You could replace one of the calls to the Flash API in our app with a call to a database instead.
 Imagine this DB call takes 500 milliseconds to return.